aarons2222/Toastie/README.md

-# UnifiedToast
+# Toastie
-UnifiedToast is a lightweight and customizable toast library for iOS that works with both UIKit and SwiftUI.
+Toastie is a lightweight and customizable toast library for iOS that works with both UIKit and SwiftUI.

 ## Installation

 ### Swift Package Manager

-You can install UnifiedToast using Swift Package Manager.
-In Xcode, go to `File > Swift Packages > Add Package Dependency` and enter the URL for this repository: https://github.com/aarons2222/UnifiedToast
+You can install Toastie using Swift Package Manager.
+In Xcode, go to `File > Swift Packages > Add Package Dependency` and enter the URL for this repository: https://github.com/aarons2222/Toastie

 ### Manual

-Alternatively, you can also add the `UnifiedToast.swift` file to your Xcode project manually.
+Alternatively, you can also add the `Toastie.swift` file to your Xcode project manually.